Mike Angelo: 2011—2015: Solo debut and acting career in Thailand

-2015-present: Acting career in China and rising popularity
+2015—present: Acting career in China and rising popularity

 Mike made his acting debut in Chinese industry through the 2015 TV series, Wu Xin: The Monster Killer as Bai Luli.
 He got his first leading role in the 2016 drama My Little Princess opposite Zhang Yuxi.
 He later starred in the 2017 television series Delicious Destiny opposite Mao Xiaotong.
 The series was well received by viewers, surpassing more than 7 billion views and the number 1 rating while broadcasting, making Mike more famous in China.
 In 2018, he starred in the drama Mr. Swimmer opposite Ju Jingyi.
-In 2019, he appeared in the second season of the drama My Amazing Boyfriend as Xue Lingqiao opposite Yu Shuxin.
+In 2019, he appeared in the second season of the drama My Amazing Boyfriend 2 as Xue Lingqiao opposite Yu Shuxin.

 In 2021, he joined the cast of the Hollywood Film The Misfits as the character Wick.

 In 2024, he joined the cast of Chuang Asia: Thailand as a mentor.
 He took on the role of producer for the first time with the series VAMP: Eternal Destiny under his own company MDA Entertainment.

 In January 2025, he was announced as the cast of Speed and Love starring Yu Shuxin and He Yu.

 Personal life

-Family and Education

 Angelo has a son born in 2014 with his ex-girlfriend Italian-Thai model Sara Casinghini.
 He has three older brothers and a younger sister.
 He is of Thai-Chinese descent.
 He attended Ruamrudee International School in Bangkok, later graduating from Chulalongkorn University.